CatLib/Core/README.md

 ## License

-The open source license used by CatLib is ：[MIT license](http://opensource.org/licenses/MIT).
+The open source license used by CatLib is [MIT license](http://opensource.org/licenses/MIT).

 ## Support